aayushrh/BattleCode-Java/README.txt

   Getters for sender and message

 RobotInfo:
-  Getters for all traits of robot
+  Getters for all traits of robotController

 Location(int x, int y):